This years Econ Nobel goes to the three stooges who wrote this-

 Naturally, ex ante, before investments are undertaken, they would like to promise secure property rights.

 Why promise?
 What would be the point?
 People look at your actual track-record.
 I often promise to securely hold all your gold and virgin daughters for you.
-Nobody takes me up this promise.
+Nobody takes me up on this promise.
 I wonder why?

 But the fact that the monopoly of political power in their hands implies that they cannot commit to not hold-up producers once the investments are sunk.